minprog/cs50x-1718-1819/problems/hangman/hangman.md

 - `-OO-`, containing COOL and GOOD.
 - `----`, containing ALLY.

-The first of these families is larger than the second, and so you choose it, revealing two O's in the word and reducing your list down to
+The first of these families is larger than the second, and so you choose the pattern `-OO-`, revealing two O's in the word and reducing your list down to

 	COOL GOOD

 But what happens if your opponent guesses a letter that doesn't appear anywhere in your word list?
 For example, what happens if your opponent now guesses 'T'?
 This isn't a problem.
-If you try splitting these words apart into word families, you'll find that there's only one family --- the family `----` in which T appears nowhere and which contains both COOL and GOOD.
+If you try splitting these words apart into word families, you'll find that there's only one family --- the one with the pattern `----` in which T appears nowhere and which contains both COOL and GOOD.
 Since there is only one word family here, it's trivially the largest family, and by picking it you'd maintain the word list you already had.

 There are two possible outcomes of this game.
 First, your opponent might be smart enough to pare the word list down to one word and then guess what that word is.
 In this case, you should congratulate her --- that's an impressive feat considering the scheming you were up to!
 Second, and by far the most common case, your opponent will be completely stumped and will run out of guesses.
 When this happens, you can pick any word you'd like from your list and say it's the word that you had chosen all along.
 The beauty of this setup is that your opponent will have no way of knowing that you were dodging guesses the whole time --- it looks like you simply picked an unusual word and stuck with it the whole way.